forcedotcom/salesforcedx-vscode/contributing/publishing.md

 .vsix files, and push them to the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).

-For more information about publishing take a look at
+For more information about publishing take a look at:

 - [Publishing VS Code Extensions][publish_vscode_ext]
 - [Managing
   Extensions](https://code.visualstudio.com/docs/editor/extension-gallery)

+# Prerequisites

+1. Publisher has a valid CircleCI token for the forcedotcom organization.
+More info on CircleCI's doc [Create a Personal API token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token).
+1. Publisher is a part of the GitHub team 'PDT'.

 # Steps

 ## Creating a release branch

+The release branch is typically created from a scheduled job in CircleCi.
+This scheduled job cuts the release branch off of develop on Mondays at 7 PM PST.

 Typically, a release branch is created from the `develop` branch to indicate the state of the codebase that will be published for a particular version.
 Release branches are in the format `release/vxx.yy.zz`.
 Create and push a release branch by running `node scripts/create-release-branch.js`.
+We cut the release branch every Monday at 7PM PST via a scheduled job that runs within CircleCi.

 You may also use the GitHub Action to run this process in a CI environment and avoid local setup.
 It is triggered through a [repository dispatch](https://developer.github.com/v3/repos/#create-a-repository-dispatch-event) event with a payload of the following format: